jojozhuang/jojozhuang.github.io/_notes/data-structure-hashtable.md

 ---
-layout: post
+layout: note
-key: blog
+key: note
-title: "Data Structure - HashMap"
+title: "Data Structure - HashTable"
+index: 506
-date: 2016-04-16
+date: 2016-05-06
-tags: [Hash Code, Hash Function, Rehashing]
+category: dsa
 ---

-> Implement a generic HashMap with Separate Chaining technique by using linked list.
+> Implement a generic HashTable/HashMap with Separate Chaining technique by using linked list.

 ## 1. Concepts in Hash Table(or HashMap)
 ### 1.1 Hash code and a Compressor